-Ozan Kabak is one of the hottest prospects in Turkish football right now.
+Ozan Kabak is one of the hottest prospects in European football right now.

 4. He Is a Youth Product of the Galatasaray Academy

-Kabak has exclusively played for Galatasaray for his entire professional career, and came through their academy as a youngster.
+Kabak had exclusively played for Galatasaray for his entire professional career prior to his switch to Germany in winter, and came through their academy as a youngster.

-He joined the Istanbul giants in 2011 when he was just 11 and went on to sign his first professional contract (which expires in 2020) with the club in July 2017.
+He joined the Istanbul giants in 2011 when he was just 11 and went on to sign his first professional contract with the club in July 2017.

 3. He Is the Youngest MOTM in the Champions League